Rignchen/Depot/README.md

 Depot has 5 commands:
 - `install <package>`: Install a package.
 - `uninstall <package>`: Uninstall a package.
-- `update` <package>: Update a package, if no package is specified, update all the packages.
+- `update [package]`: Update a package, if no package is specified, update all the packages.
 - `list`: List all the packages you have installed.
 - `sync`: Compare the packages installed on the computer with the ones stored in the file and install the missing ones.

 ## Example
-In this example I will install `vim` (btw) and `zsh` on both of my computers
+In this example I will install `vim` (btw) and `zsh` on both of my computers.\
+I use `scp` to copy the package list file from one computer to the other.\
+Then I use `ssh` to connect to the other computer and run `depot sync` to install the missing packages on the other computer.
 ```bash
 $ depot install vim
 vim is now installed.